grow/grow/README.md

 To run Grow's unit tests, run from the project's root directory:

     ./scripts/test                                # Runs unit tests.
-    ./scripts/test_services                       # Runs service tests.

 ## License

-The Grow SDK is released under the MIT License and it is lovingly developed by the [Grow SDK Project Authors](https://github.com/grow/pygrow/blob/master/LICENSE).
+The Grow SDK is released under the MIT License and it is lovingly maintained by the [core team](https://github.com/grow/pygrow/blob/master/LICENSE).
 Our mission is to bring joy to building and launching high-quality web sites.